 Experiential – The problem reflects one’s collective history and experiences with a company, its brand or product.
 My ongoing frustrations with Microsoft for example make me a fan of Apple products.

 Situational – The problem is specific to a single situation or event, such as the launch (or re-launch) of a product, or the negotiations between business and unions during a strike.

-To enable the most effective brainstorming, two things needs to happen:
+To enable the most effective brainstorming, you need to do two things.

-- You need to articulate the problem both precisely and concisely, in context between the current situation and the ideal state (which is also your goal).
+- Articulate the problem both precisely and concisely, in context between the current situation and the ideal state (which is also your goal).

-- To understand the problem, your research needs to uncover an insight.
+- Better understand the problem, your research needs to uncover an insight.

-When you have these things, you have another powerful recipe for creativity:
+When you have these things, you have a powerful recipe for creativity.

 How do you define problems to help inspire creativity?